ScreenPyHQ/screenpy/docs/topics/abilities.rst

     Perry.can(BrowseTheWeb.using_safari())

 Now Perry can
-perform actions
+perform Actions
-and ask questions
+and ask Questions
-using his ability to |BrowseTheWeb|.
+using his Ability to |BrowseTheWeb|.
-If an action or question uses an ability which the actor does not have, the actor will raise an |UnableToPerform| exception.
+If an Action or Question uses an Ability which the Actor does not have, the Actor will raise an |UnableToPerform| exception.

 Writing New Abilities
 ---------------------

-There may be other abilities
+There may be other Abilities
-your actors need to have
+your Actors need to have
 in order to test your application, besides the ones contained herein.